 - Listen to the reviews.
 Sometimes they give you great insight into your business practices that need to change.

 - Respond to all reviews (good or bad).

 - Try not to argue with the customer.
 Try being the operative word.
 In any case, be courteous.
 Remember that others will read your response and a snarky/sarcastic/mean response will serve as confirmation to other viewers.

 - Apologize if you were at fault.

-Online reviews can be hard to manage, in fact, abc went through a period in which we weren’t getting super flattering reviews.
-But we took our own advice and listened to those reviews, changed some policies, replied to those reviews and tried to make it right.
+Online reviews can be hard to manage. abc went through a period in which we weren’t getting favorable reviews.
+However, we took our advice and listened to those reviews, changed some policies, replied to those reviews, and tried to make it right.
 If online reviews seem overwhelming or discouraging (because if a customer is upset, they will most likely leave a review but if they are happy, they might stay silent, so “bad reviews” can seem to pile up), think of them as free marketing or opportunities to right a wrong with a customer.

 People used to get recommendations from those they trust, friends, family, co-workers.
-Those word of mouth recommendations still exist but more commonplace is platforms like Google Business and Facebook.
-Potential clients are reading reviews from complete strangers, so be good to every one of your customers.
+Those word-of-mouth recommendations still exist, but more common are platforms like Google Business and Facebook.
+Potential clients are reading reviews from strangers, so be good to every one of your customers.